GLOSSARY @F-L-O-W

 bi-conditional

-in logic in which q can occur if-and-only-if p occurs.
+– a relationship in logic in which q can occur if-and-only-if p

 blank slate

-few exceptional geniuses can do.
-According to this view,
+all but a few exceptional geniuses can do.
+According to this view, each

-each of us is born primarily a “blank slate,” so our
+of us is born primarily a “blank slate,” so our nature is highly

-nature is highly malleable and our development depends on
+malleable and our development depends on nurture—on prenatal

-inscribe on our blank slate the specific capabilities we
+education, which inscribe on our blank slate the specific capabilities

-mature into.
-One implication of blank slate is this: If
+we mature into.
+One implication of blank slate is this: If our potential

-the requirement to someone naturally predisposed for it.
+assigning the requirement to someone naturally predisposed for it.
+FL

 capabilities.